 - Requirements can be submitted through email to the DOLE regional/provincial/field office in the employer’s area.

 - Every application will undergo evaluation.
 Within three working days, the DOLE office will issue to the employer either a notice of approval or denial through email.

 Within two weeks after issuing the notice of approval, the financial aid will be credited to the beneficiaries’ payroll accounts through bank transfer.

-The DOLE advises qualified employees whose employers refuse to apply for the cash assistance to report them to the agency and provide the company details.
+The DOLE advises qualified employees whose employers refuse to apply for cash assistance to report them to the agency and provide the company details.
 The Labor Department will then contact and urge the companies to submit the application.

-The DOLE is also providing alternative jobs to informal sector workers through the Tulong Pangkabuhayan sa Disadvantaged/Displaced Workers (TUPAD), the government’s emergency employment program.
+The DOLE is also providing alternative jobs to informal sector workers through the Tulong Pangkabuhayan sa Ating Disadvantaged/Displaced Workers (TUPAD), the government’s emergency employment program.

 Qualified for the TUPAD program are underemployed, self-employed, and displaced marginalized workers whose source of livelihood has been affected by the enhanced community quarantine.

 These informal workers include jeepney/tricycle/taxi drivers, fruit and vegetable vendors,